-There is an ever-increasing demand for solvent-free systems for surfaces coating.
-During the curing process there should be no emission of harmful substances into the atmosphere or water.
+During the curing process there should be no emission of harmful substances into the atmosphere, water or into the food.
 In addition, after the curing process is over, there should be no odour emissions from the surface.

-These two requirements are already making Electron Beam curing (EB) the focus of ever more attention, not least because this technology has been used for a wide variety of applications in recent years due to the many other benefits it offers.
+These requirements has already given Electron Beam curing (EB) the focus of even more attention, not least as this technology has been used for a wide variety of applications in recent years due to the many other benefits it offers.

-EB is the abbreviation for a environmentally safe, heat and solvent free technique: Electron-Beam curing.
+EB is the abbreviation for an environmentally safe, heat and solvent free technique: Electron-Beam curing.

-Nevertheless, success is only possible if the user, the chemical supplier and the plant manufacturer collaborate fully - not only during the planning phase but also in the construction of the curing line and later during initial operation.
+Nevertheless, success is only possible if the user, the chemical supplier and the plant manufacturer collaborate fully - not only during the planning phase but also during the construction of the curing line and later during initial operation.